ChefData/pinterest-data-pipeline545/Walkthrough_part_5_Airflow.md

 In conclusion, this walkthrough has detailed the comprehensive process of emulating Pinterest's data processing system through batch processing using the AWS Cloud.
 The project involves configuring an EC2 Kafka client, connecting an MSK cluster to an S3 bucket, setting up an API in API Gateway, reading, cleaning, and querying data on Databricks, and setting up workflows in Airflow to trigger Databricks jobs.

 Batch processing, as elucidated in the walkthrough, is a crucial data processing technique that involves collecting, processing, and storing data in scheduled intervals.
-Pinterest strategically employs batch processing in scenarios where immediate responses are not critical, enabling efficient resource utilization, scalability, and systematic data management.
+Pinterest strategically employs batch processing in scenarios where immediate responses are not critical, enabling efficient resource utilisation, scalability, and systematic data management.